This new razor wants you to forget about price, gimmicks—and shave like an engineer

 Razor fight

-Even though ShaveLogic is just launching this week, the Dallas-based company has been battling Gillette in both court and patent offices for years.
+Even though Shavelogic is just launching this week, the Dallas-based company has been battling Gillette in both court and patent offices for years.

 Back in January 2015, Proctor & Gamble’s Gillette filed suit against the then-unknown company and four of its current employees (all Gillette vets), seeking an injunction to stop the former employees from disclosures involving its confidential information and trade secrets.
 The shaving goliath, which sells more than $7 billion annually in personal grooming products, requested a jury trial and unspecified damages against the startup which had yet to sell a single razor.

-In 2017, a Massachusetts judge dismissed the suit and allowed a ShaveLogic countersuit to continue against P&G, claiming that Gillette intentionally interfered with its prospective business relations and violated the consumer protection statute of Massachusetts.
-ShaveLogic’s fight with Gillette wasn’t confined to Massachusetts either.
+In 2017, a Massachusetts judge dismissed the suit and allowed a Shavelogic countersuit to continue against P&G, claiming that Gillette intentionally interfered with its prospective business relations and violated the consumer protection statute of Massachusetts.
+Shavelogic’s fight with Gillette wasn’t confined to Massachusetts either.
 The company was also forced to defend its intellectual property at the U.S. Patent and Trademark Office.

 “We had revenues of zero, and we were challenged by a $350 billion market cap company,” says Wilson.
 “What we got out of it was validation of our IP [intellectual property].
 Being able to withstand the challenge like that brought the company together and really made us so strong.”